Caring for Creation

 Green tips from the Congregation

 - If you don’t have a dual flushing toilet, put a filled container in the cistern to use less water.

-- Remember to carry a cloth bag with you so you don’t have to buy a plastic bag.
+- Remember to carry a bag with you when shopping so you don’t have to buy a new one.